Rapid antigen tests for COVID-19

 If you have no COVID-19 symptoms:

 - Register the positive result with Service NSW and follow the advice for people testing positive to COVID-19 and managing COVID-19 safely at home.
 You can have a PCR test to confirm the result (as it is more accurate).
-If you do get a PCR test within 24 hours of your rapid antigen test and it is negative, you can stop self-isolating.
-Get another test if you develop symptoms.

 What happens if I get a negative rapid antigen test result?